cada-network/become-a-cadan/README.md

 There are many tutorials on git out there, [for example](https://www.freecodecamp.org/news/git-and-github-for-beginners/).

+[Learn git with me](https://www.gitme.live/) is also a great interactive learning tool.

 For any further reading, the important concepts are:

 - [cloning a repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)